Working Papers

 With Gian Marco Farese

 We examine the conceptual semantics of two key words in Chapter IV of the Wealth of Nations: money and value (specifically, the exchangeable value of goods).
-Our semantic investigation of the original conceptualization of these words helps resolve interpretive misconceptions in modern economics and provides deeper insight into three of Adam Smith’s fundamental principles of economics.
+Our semantic investigation of the original conceptualization of these words helps resolve interpretive misconceptions in modern economics and provides deeper insight into Adam Smith’s fundamental principles of economics.
 Using the Natural Semantic Metalanguage methodology, we offer semantic illustrations that clarify Smith’s treatment of money as the universal instrument of human economic transactions and illuminate the polysemy of value in the so-called “water-diamond paradox”.
 In doing so, we demonstrate the considerable semantic and conceptual complexity underlying these foundational economic concepts.

 Humanomics and Human Action Explanations of Why Human Beings Divide Their Labor